assertchris/hash-compat/readme.md

 # hash_compat

-This library is intended to provide forward compatibility with the hash_* functions that ship with PHP 5.5.
+Provide forward compatibility with the `hash_*` functions that ship with PHP 5.5.

 ## Installation